mokunet

 Indicators: refining federal baselines

-Island baseline statistics sourced from federal data — demographics, employment, food access, energy, and other measures organized by SDG pillar — provide useful context but are limited to county resolution, which in Hawai'i means island-level at best.
+Island baseline statistics sourced from federal data — demographics, employment, food access, energy, and other measures organized by SDG pillar — provide useful context but are limited to the county level, which in Hawaiʻi means island-level at best.

-Indicator contributions through the Research Commons link community-collected sub-county data to the corresponding federal variables.
-This bridges the gap between county resolution and moku district resolution, giving subscribers a more granular picture of conditions in their area.
+Indicator contributions through the Research Commons link community-collected local data to the matching federal numbers.
+That bridges the gap between county-level and moku-level, giving people a sharper picture of conditions in their area.

-Neither observations nor indicators modify the backbone.
-Both follow the same spatial resolution process — the researcher provides coordinates; the backbone provides context.
+Neither observations nor indicators change the map.
+Both follow the same simple process — the researcher provides coordinates; the map provides the context.

 1

-Each record's coordinates are converted to a grid cell index.
+Each record's coordinates are matched to a cell on the shared grid.

 2